seanmorris/ids/README.md

 The system will use the TARGET environment variable to decide which build target to use.

-If youre on the BASH shell simply run one of the following commands to set the target:
+If youre on the BASH shell simply run one of the following commands to set the target for the context of a single command:

+*  `make @base start`
+*  `make @dev build`
+*  `make @test test`
+*  `make @prod push-images`

+If you don't feek like typing `@target` for every command, you can ask the system to remember a target with:

 *  `make stay@base`
 *  `make stay@dev`